lyteword/chspurgeon-tod/volume-5/psalm-107.md

 **Verse 4.** *Wandered.* Their passage through the wilderness was not a journeying, such as when men pass on in a road to some inhabited place; but a wandering up and down away from all path and road, and so in an endless maze of desolation.— *Henry Hammond.*

 **Verse 4.** *Wandered in the wilderness*, etc. He has *lost his way.* When he was in the world, he had no difficulties; the path was so broad that he could not mistake it.
 But when the work of divine grace begins in a sinner's heart, he loses his way.
 He cannot find his way into the world; God has driven him out of it, as he drove Lot out of Sodom.
 He cannot find his way to heaven; because he at present lacks those clear testimonies, those bright manifestations whereby alone he can see his path.
 This is his experience then, that he has lost his way; having turned his back upon the world; and yet unable to realise those enjoyments in his soul that would make heaven his home.
 He has so lost his way, that whether he turns to the right hand or the left, he has no plain land marks to show him the path in which his soul longs to go.
 We need not stray from the text to find where the wanderer is.
 "They wandered *in the wilderness."* The wilderness is a type and figure of what this life is to the Lord's people.
 There is nothing that grows in it fit for their food or nourishment.
 In it the fiery flying serpents—sin and Satan—are perpetually biting and stinging them: and there is nothing in it that can give them any sweet and solid rest.
 The barren sands of carnality below, and the burning sun of temptation above, alike deny them food and shelter.
 But there is a word added which throws a further light upon the character of the wilderness.
 "They wandered in the wilderness, in a solitary way; "a way not tracked; a path in which each has to walk alone; a road where no company cheers him, and without landmarks to direct his course.
 This is a mark peculiar to the child of God—that the path by which he travels is, in his own feelings, *a solitary way.* This much increases his exercises, that they appear peculiar to himself.
 His perplexities are such as he cannot believe any living soul is exercised with; the fiery darts which are cast into his mind by the Wicked One are such as he thinks no child of God has ever experienced; the darkness of his soul, the unbelief and infidelity of his heart, and the workings of his powerful corruptions, are such as he supposes none ever knew but himself.
-It is this walking *"in a solitary way",* that makes the path of trial and temptation so painful to God's family.— *J.C.
-Philpot* (1802-1869), *in a Sermon entitled "The Houseless Wanderer."*
+It is this walking *"in a solitary way",* that makes the path of trial and temptation so painful to God's family.— *J. C. Philpot* (1802-1869), *in a Sermon entitled "The Houseless Wanderer."*

 **Verse 4.** *In a solitary way.* —The greater part of the desert being totally destitute of water is seldom visited by any human being; unless where the trading caravans trace out their toilsome and dangerous route across it.
 In some parts of this extensive waste the ground is covered with low, stunted shrubs, which serve as landmarks for the caravans, and furnish the camels with a scanty forage.
 In other parts, the disconsolate wanderer, wherever he turns, sees nothing around him but a vast interminable expanse of sand and sky; a gloomy and barren void, where the eye finds no particular object to rest upon, and the mind is filled with painful apprehensions of perishing with thirst.
 Surrounded by this dreary solitude, the traveller sees the dead bodies of birds, that the violence of the wind has brought from happier regions; and, as he ruminates on the fearful length of his remaining passage, listens with horror to the driving blast, the only sound that interrupts the awful repose of the desert. ("Proceedings of the African Association.")— *Mungo Park,* 1771-1806

 **Verse 4.** *In a solitary way.* See the reason why people in trouble love solitariness.
 They are full of sorrow; and sorrow, if it have taken deep root, is naturally reserved, and flies all conversation.
 Grief is a thing that is very silent and private.
 Those people that are very talkative and clamorous in their sorrows, are never very sorrowful.
 Some are apt to wonder *why melancholy people delight to be so much alone,* and I will tell you the reason of it.

-1\.Because the disordered humours of their bodies alter their temper, their humours, and their inclinations, *that they are no more the same that they used to be;* their very distemper is averse to what is joyous and diverting; and they that wonder at them, may as wisely wonder why they will be diseased, which they would not be, if they knew how to help it; but the disease of melancholy is so obstinate, and so unknown to all but those who have it, that nothing but the power of God can totally overthrow it, and I know no other cure for it.
+1\.
+Because the disordered humours of their bodies alter their temper, their humours, and their inclinations, *that they are no more the same that they used to be;* their very distemper is averse to what is joyous and diverting; and they that wonder at them, may as wisely wonder why they will be diseased, which they would not be, if they knew how to help it; but the disease of melancholy is so obstinate, and so unknown to all but those who have it, that nothing but the power of God can totally overthrow it, and I know no other cure for it.

 2\. *Another reason why they choose to be alone,* is, because people do not generally mind what they say, nor believe them, but deride them, which they do not use so cruelly to do with those that are in other distempers; and no man is to be blamed for avoiding society, when it does not afford the common credit to his words, that is due to the rest of men.
 But,

-3\.Another, and the principal reason why people in trouble and sadness choose to be alone, is, because *they generally apprehend themselves singled out to be the marks of God's peculiar displeasure,* and they are often by their sharp afflictions a terror to themselves, and a wonder to others.
+3\.
+Another, and the principal reason why people in trouble and sadness choose to be alone, is, because *they generally apprehend themselves singled out to be the marks of God's peculiar displeasure,* and they are often by their sharp afflictions a terror to themselves, and a wonder to others.
 It even breaks their hearts to see how low they are fallen, how oppressed, that were once as easy, as pleasant, as full of hope as others are, Job 6:21; "Ye see my casting down, and are afraid."
 Ps 71:7; "I am as a wonder unto many."
 And it is usually unpleasant to others to be with them.
 Ps 88:18; "Lover and friend hast thou put far from me, and mine acquaintance into darkness."
 And though it was not so with the friends of Job; to see a man whom they had once known happy, to be so miserable, one whom they had seen so very prosperous, to be so very poor, in such sorry, forlorn circumstances, did greatly affect them; he, poor man, was changed, they knew him not, Job 2:12-13: "And when they lifted up their eyes afar off, and knew him not, they lifted up their voice and wept; and they rent every one his mantle, and sprinkled dust upon their heads toward heaven.
 So they sat down with him upon the ground seven days and seven nights, and none spake a word unto him: for they saw that his grief was very great."
 As the prophet represents one under spiritual and great afflictions, that "he sitteth alone, and keepeth silence", La 3:28.— *Timothy Rogers* (1660-1729) *in "Trouble of Mind, and the Disease of Melancholy."*

 **Verse 4.** *They found no city to dwell in*; nor even to call at or lodge in, for miles together; which is the case of travellers in some parts, particularly in the desert of Arabia.
 Spiritual travellers find no settlement, rest, peace, joy, and comfort, but in Christ; nor any indeed in this world, and the things of it; here they have no continuing city, Heb 13:14.— *John Gill.*